Canakinumab

 This AI-generated content is provided without warranty, with no liability accepted for reliance on it.
 Learn more.

-• FMF: Adverse events occurred in 25% of adult patients and 12% of pediatric patients treated with anti-IL-1 agents.
+• FMF: Adverse events occurred in 25% of adult patients and 12% of pediatric patients treated with canakinumab, with fewer serious adverse events compared to placebo in colchicine-resistant cases.
+Injection-site reactions were frequently observed for anakinra, rilonacept, and etanercept.

 Product Monograph / Prescribing Information